mdn/content/files/en-us/web/api/filesystemhandle/remove/index.md

 - `InvalidModificationError` {{domxref("DOMException")}}
   - : Thrown if `recursive` is set to `false` and the entry to be removed is a directory with children.
 - `NoModificationAllowedError` {{domxref("DOMException")}}
-  - : Thrown if the browser was not able to get an exclusive lock on the entry, or if the entry is the root directory of the [Origin Private File System](/en-US/docs/Web/API/File_System_Access_API#origin_private_file_system).
+  - : Thrown if the browser was not able to get an exclusive lock on the entry.
 - `NotAllowedError` {{domxref("DOMException")}}
   - : Thrown if {{domxref('PermissionStatus')}} is not `granted`.
 - `NotFoundError` {{domxref("DOMException")}}
-  - : Thrown if an entry name is not found or matched.
-- {{jsxref("TypeError")}}
-  - : Thrown if the name is not a valid string or contains characters not allowed on the file system.
+  - : Thrown if the entry is not found.

 ## Examples

-Our [FileSystemFileHandle.remove() demo](https://filesystemfilehandle-remove.glitch.me/) (see the [source code](https://glitch.com/edit/#!/filesystemfilehandle-remove)) is a very simple file creator app.
+Our [FileSystemHandle.remove() demo](https://filesystemhandle-remove.glitch.me/) (see the [source code](https://glitch.com/edit/#!/filesystemhandle-remove)) is a very simple file creator app.
 You can enter text into the {{htmlelement("textarea")}} and press the "Save file" {{htmlelement("button")}}, and the app will open a file picker allowing you to save that text onto your local file system in a text file of your choice.
+You can also choose to delete files you create.

-It doesn't allow you to view the content of created files, and it doesn't sync the app with the underlying file system on page reloads.
+It doesn't allow you to view the content of created files, and it doesn't stay in sync with the underlying file system on page reloads/closes.
+This means that files created by the app will still exist on the file system if you don't choose to delete them before reloading or closing the tab.

 The file picker, file handle, and the file itself if you are creating a new file, are created using {{domxref("window.showSaveFilePicker()")}}.
 The text is written to the file via {{domxref("FileSystemFileHandle.createWritable()")}}.